 Furnace and Water Heater Combination Rebate: $700- $950

-There are a number of benefits to home solar energy.
-You can reduce emissions, save money, and raise your property values.
-With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can reduce emissions, raise your property values, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Net metering is a type of "power purchase agreement."
 If your utility or state offers net metering, you can return the solar energy you don't use to your provider.
 In return, they'll give you a credit on your power bill.